carter-riley/MagicDB/README.md

 # MagicDB
-THis is a Magic the Gathering deck builder android app
+This is a Magic the Gathering deck builder android app